 Throughout 2020, many of us tried out new hobbies- I became a gardener, tried (and failed) to learn guitar, and started learning a new language.
 One trend that went viral was sourdough bread baking, causing pictures of sourdough bread to take the internet by storm.
 This was a trend that anyone with a kitchen and a sourdough starter could join, and what better hobby than one that results in a yummy loaf of bread?
 However, first-time bakers may have noticed that even the most delicious loaves of bread aren't always perfectly shaped.
 To make flawlessly round loaves of bread, a bread proofing basket is the way to go.

-Bread Proofing Baskets
+What Are Bread Proofing Baskets?

 Proofing baskets, also called brotforms or bread bannetons, are found in many shapes and sizes.
 Depending on what types of loaves you're hoping to bake, you can choose a round, oval or long proofing basket.
 For bread bakers who dream of perfectly round bread, a round basket is ideal.
 Oval proofing baskets are also a popular shape.
+Elevate your baking skills with a banneton proofing basket for the best bread!

 This wonderful bread making tool prevents the dough from spreading and flattening as it rises, which is what happens if the dough rises without a container.
 Some bread makers line their baskets with a cloth liner for a smooth texture, and others prefer to allow the basket's pattern to shape the dough.
+Just be sure to heavily flour it, otherwise it'll stick.

 If this inspires you to invest in a bread proofing basket, they can be found on Amazon or in the kitchen sections of specialty stores.
-This 10 and 9-inch Banneton bread proofing basket set comes with bread tools like a dough scraper and liner.
+This 10 and 9-inch round banneton bread proofing basket set comes with bread tools like a dough scraper and liner.
 It's made with rattan cane material which has a smooth surface ideal for dough, along with spiral pattern baskets for beautifully patterned bread.

 How To Use A Bread Proofing Basket